Emeriego/printf/README.md

 ## A custom _printf function implementation

-Writing our own `printf` function, this is a project done under [ALX Low Level Programming](https://github.com/chrixsaint/alx-low_level_programming).
+Writing our own `printf` function, this is a project done under (ALX Low Level Programming).

 The _printf function is a custom implementation of the standard C library function printf.
 It allows you to format and output text to the console or